Samuel-Morgan-Tyghe/Basic-Website-React/README.md

 * Bootstrap
 * Fully responsive design practices ( vw,eh,max,min,%), Flex, @media Screen
 * colocation
+* Scroll listen event fused with TranslateY can make a parralex effect

 # What I Can Improve
 As the second part of practicing skills to update a website to contemporary technological standards,